AppleBreak1/Dell-Latitude-7210-2-in-1-Hackintosh/README.md

   - Thunderbolt Configuration

-    - BIOS Assist Enumeration (Compare to Native Enumeration mode, CPU package total power consumption in BIOS Assist Enumeration mode is lower by more than a watt(roughly 1.5w) at idle state as the TB controller power stays off as long as the devices are not connected)
+    - BIOS Assist Enumeration (Compare to Native Enumeration mode, CPU package total power consumption in BIOS Assist Enumeration mode is lower by more than a watt(roughly 1.5w) at idle state as the TB controller power stays off as long as the devices are not connected USB-C ports.
+This allows CPU package to enter C-states deeper than C2 and save more power)
     - Booting to Windows 10 sets the mode to Native Enumeration on next boot (OS Controls TB device, hotplug works)
     - Booting to macOS sets the mode to BIOS Assist on next boot (BIOS handles the device enumeration, TB device works only if plugged preboot)